srijonsbzsifat/3-Fruits-Detection/README.md

 # 3-Fruits-Detection

 This repository contains a trained classifier that can detect 3 types of fruits namely Apple, Banana and Orange.
 To run the classifier, just download the zip file, extract it.
-Then run the object_detection_image.py or the object_detection_video.py files present in the object_detection directory.
+Then run the object_detection_image.py or the object_detection_video.py files present in the object_detection directory with your Python 3.5.x or 3.6.x IDLE.

 If you run the object_detection_image.py file, then changing the string in IMAGE_NAME variable in  line 34 to the required image name will help to run the classifier on that image.
 But for that, you must put that image in the object_detection directory.
 Otherwise, a default image name is added in line 34 and that image is present in the directory.
 So you can just run the code and get the output after 20-30 seconds.